mehulagg/gitlab/doc/user/packages/generic_packages/index.md

 ### Generic package sample project

-The following repository contains a working example of creating, uploading and downloading Generic Packages in Gitlab CI.
+The [Write CI-CD Variables in Pipeline](https://gitlab.com/guided-explorations/cfg-data/write-ci-cd-variables-in-pipeline) project contains a working example of creating, uploading and downloading Generic Packages in Gitlab CI.

 It also demonstrates how to manage a semantic version for the generic package: storing it in a CI/CD variable, retrieving it, incrementing it, and writing it back to the CI/CD variable when tests for the download work correctly.